Proton Beam Radiation Therapy

 Adaptive Treatment Planning: Proton therapy may also utilize ongoing treatment planning based on the most current and accurate “picture” of the tumor possible.
 Repeat scans during a treatment course assess the changing, shrinking tumor volume.
 The clinical team may adapt the treatment plan to continue targeting only the tumor to minimize exposure to nearby healthy tissue.

-Duration: Treatment sessions typically last for 15-40 minutes with each beam only taking one to three minutes, and the complete course of treatment may be from one to 30 sessions, lasting one day up to nine weeks.
+Duration: Treatment sessions typically last for 15-40 minutes with the complete course of treatment lasting an average of six weeks.